abbottwhitley/autonomous_vehicle_design/Module_1/lesson1/README.md

 Objectives
 - Observe behavior of Arduino Serial.println() function
 - Learn how to use pySerial readUntil function
-- Learn to convert python byte arrays to numeric values
+- Learn to convert python byte arrays to string and numeric values

 <br>
 <br>